LearnersGuild/idm/README.md

     openssl rsa -in /tmp/private-key.pem -outform PEM -pubout -out /tmp/public-key.pem
     ```

-10. Create a free AWS account:
+10. If you do not already have one, create a free AWS account:
 [https://aws.amazon.com](https://aws.amazon.com/)

 Make a copy of your access key ID and secret access key.
 You'll need to include these in your  environment variables in the next step.